Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Warm-up: Population Algorithm for Tabular Case

-This algorithm can be viewed as a prototypical algorithm and in later section we will generalize to online setting.
-Pseudo-code is listed in Algorithm~\ref{alg:popu_NPG}.

-In Algorithm~\ref{alg:popu_NPG}, we perform $K$ outer loops and obtain a near-optimal $\pi_1$ and value function $V_K$.
-We note that this algorithm is asymmetric, since our metric (Eq.~\ref{metric}) is only considering max player ($\pi_1$) while taking best response of min player.
+This algorithm can be viewed as a prototypical algorithm and in the subsequent section, we will generalize to the online setting.
+The pseudo-code is listed in Algorithm~\ref{alg:popu_NPG}.
+In Algorithm~\ref{alg:popu_NPG}, we perform $K$ outer loops and obtain a near-optimal $x$ and value function $V_K$.
+We note that this algorithm is asymmetric since our metric (Eq.~\ref{eq_metric}) is only considering max player $x$ while taking the best response of min player $f$.

-Each outer iteration consists of two steps: a \textbf{Greedy Step} is to find approximate solution ($\pi_1,\pi_2$) for Bellman operator $\gT$ onto a known value function $V_{k-1}$ with $T^\prime$ update in order to update $V_{k-1}$ towards $V^*$ (cf. contraction Lemma).
-We adopt the \emph{Optimistic Mirror Descent}~\citep{rakhlin2013optimization} for two players by assuming access to population quantities, e.g., $A_s \pi$ in Eq.~\ref{eq_greedy_step}.
+Each outer iteration begins with a \textbf{Greedy Step}.
+For current $V_{k-1}$, we aim to find approximate equilibrium ($x,f$) with which $\gT_{x, f} V \approx \gT V_{k-1}$.
+This step is spiritually equivalent to finding minimax equilibrium of a matrix game for \emph{every state $s$}.
+In intuition, this step helps to update $V_{k-1}$ towards $V^*$ (cf. contraction Lemma).

 Let us take a closer look at \textbf{Greedy Step}.
 Consider an approximate two-player zero-sum matrix game: for every state $s\in \gS$, we try to solve